tritter/PhotosDescriptionChanger/README.md

-# Photos Date Changer
+# Photos Description Changer
 Change description of a range of pictures selected in OS X Photos.
 Always wanted to change lots of pictures, and give them the same description?
 This application allows you to easily change the description of a range of pictures in OS X Photos, in an easy and fast way.

 ## Download
-The application can be downloaded [here](http://ritterfeld.com/apps/release/PhotosDescriptionChanger.1.0.zip "download link release")
+The application can be downloaded [here](http://ritterfeld.com/apps/release/PhotosDescriptionChanger.1.0.zip "download link PhotosDescriptionChanger")

 ### Example